eHerkenning: 7 questions of starters

 • EH4

 Most organisations require level EH3.
-With level EH2, you log in with a username and a password.
-The higher levels have extra security measures, such as two-factor authentication.
+With all levels of eHerkenning, you must log in with two-factor authentication.

 4. What does eHerkenning cost?

 If you only want to log into the Tax Administration, then you can purchase the special ‘Belastingdienst EH3’.
-This costs no more than €25 a year and you can get a €24.20 subsidy for it a year.
+You do this at one of the six approved suppliers.
+This costs no more than €25 a year and you can get a €24.20 subsidy for it each year.
 You can apply for this subsidy at the Netherlands Enterprise Agency (RVO, in Dutch).

 7. What is eIDAS?

-When you read about eHerkenning, you will often see the term eIDAS: Electronic Identification And Trust Services.
-These are agreements between countries from the European Economic Area (EEA) about the identification of people.
-You can do so offline with a passport or ID card.
-Online we use DigiD or eHerkenning.
-Due to eIDAS agreements, you can also log into government organisations of other EEA countries.
-To do so, you will need eHerkenning level EH3 or higher.
+When you read about eHerkenning, you will often see the term eIDAS: Electronic Identification And Trust Services. eIDAS allows citizens and companies in the European Economic Area (EEA) to easily and securely conduct business online with government organisations.
+You will need eHerkenning level EH3 or higher.